-Join Scott Onstott for an in-depth discussion in this video Recording a sequence of actions, part of Customization Techniques with AutoCAD 2013.
+Join Scott Onstott for an in-depth discussion in this video Recording a sequence of actions, part of AutoCAD 2013: Customization Techniques.

 The action recorder essentially allows you to program without knowing any programming code.
 It works by recording exactly what you do.
 And then you can playback and customize this recorded sequence of steps later on.
 Suppose that you realize that you are frequently creating double-headed multileaders on an annotation layer in the course of your work.
 This shoudl jog your memory that you ought to creat and action macro to save time, so that you don't have to always performance the sequence of repetitive steps.